mercadopago/sdk-go/README.md

 ### Making API Requests

-To make requests to the Mercado Pago API, you can use the methods provided by the SDK.
-For example, to create a payment, you can use the `Payment.Create` method:
+To make requests to the Mercado Pago APIs, you can use the packages provided by the SDK.
+For example, to list payment methods, you can use the `paymentmethod` package:

 ```go
 	req := payment.Request{